I tried using Claude Code to automatically set IPTC keywords for a large number of photos

-In this article, I'll introduce a method for automatically registering IPTC keywords to photos.
+This article introduces a method for automatically registering IPTC keywords to photos.
 I hope this will be helpful for those struggling with organizing large numbers of photos.

 Current State of Photo Management

-Eagle has a convenient feature where if you enable automatically add IPTC keywords as tags when adding images
+Eagle has a convenient feature where if you enable automatically add IPTC keywords as tags when adding images in the settings, it will automatically read the IPTC keywords set in the image as tags when registering photos.

 What Are IPTC Keywords?

-Manual IPTC Keyword Registration Using ExifTool
+Manual IPTC Keyword Registration with ExifTool

 Installing ExifTool